microsoft/service-fabric-healer/README.md

 ***Note: FabricHealer must be run under the LocalSystem account (see ApplicationManifest.xml) in order to function correctly.
 This means on Windows, by default, it will run as System user.
 On Linux, by default, it will run as root user.
 You do not have to make any changes to ApplicationManifest.xml for this to be the case.***

 ## Using FabricHealer

+The most important use of FabricHealer is auto-mitigating user service issues due to bugs in their design or implementation.
+Let's say you have a service that leaks memory or ephemeral ports.
+You would use FabricHealer to keep the problem in check while your developers figure out the root cause and fix the bug(s) that lead to resource usage over-consumption.
+FabricHealer is a temporary solution, not a fix.
+This is how you should think about auto-mitigation, generally.

 FabricHealer comes with a number of already-implemented/tested target-specific logic rules.
 You will only need to modify existing rules to get going quickly.
 FabricHealer is a rule-based repair service and the rules are defined in logic.
 These rules also form FabricHealer's repair workflow configuration.
 This is what is meant by Configuration-as-Logic.
 The only use of XML-based configuration with respect to repair workflow is enabling automitigation (big on/off switch), enabling repair policies, and specifying rule file names.
 The rest is just the typical Service Fabric application configuration that you know and love.
 Most of the settings in
 Settings.xml are overridable parameters and you set the values in ApplicationManifest.xml.
 This enables versionless parameter-only application upgrades, which means you can change Settings.xml-based settings without redeploying FabricHealer.